A Tribal Commission to Collaboratively Manage the Bears Ears National Monument

 Originally, the BEITC assisted the Tribes in advocacy efforts to restore and designate Bears Ears as a National Monument.
 Today, the Coalition continues to support the Commission by providing it with operational capacity, technical expertise, land planning capacity, communications expertise, and funding.

-Support the Bears Ears Commission
+The Mission of the Bears Ears Commission

 A Timeline of the Bears Ears National Monument